ajstacher/CST000SRS00/README.md

 - [x] 8.
 Perform a Pull Request (PR).
 - [x] 9.
 Confirm the Pull Request is available on GitHub for this repository.

-If you want to contribute to this repository, email me a message and a Pull Request updating the instructions to make them clearer.